ChrisGutknecht/inventory_campaigns/README.md

 ## Is there a documentation website that I can explore?

-The dbt cloud framework provides an *auto-generated* documentation that is exported to Netlify: https://inventory-campaigns-bergzeit-demo.netlify.app/#!/overview
+The dbt cloud framework provides a documentation format that is exported to Netlify: https://inventory-campaigns-bergzeit-demo.netlify.app/#!/overview

 ## Who are the maintainers of this project?